-Let’s start by looking at what the market is.
+I’ll start by looking at what the market is.

-As I’m sure you already know, the FTSE 100’s price level represents the market value of the largest 100 companies on the London Stock Exchange.
+As I’m sure you know, the FTSE 100’s price level represents the market value of the largest 100 companies on the London Stock Exchange.

 So let’s break that down into two bits.
 One bit is the 100 companies; the other bit is the market value.

-The 100 companies are things like Vodafone, HSBC and BT, some of which are vast, multi-billion pound operations which span the globe and employ tens, if not hundreds of thousands of people.
+The FTSE 100 is made up of 100 companies like Vodafone, HSBC and BT, some of which are vast, multi-billion pound operations which span the globe and employ tens if not hundreds of thousands of people.
 Most of them have existed for decades, and some of them have existed for centuries.

 The other side of the market is the price.
-This is the thing that we see whizzing up and down on computer screens, or failing that, we see it being announced on the news every evening.
-If it goes up or down a lot in a short period, everybody starts getting excited and we might see pictures of traders shouting into a telephone.
+This is the thing that we see whizzing up and down on computer screens or, failing that, we see it being announced on the news every evening.
+If it goes up or down a lot in a short period, everybody starts getting excited, and we might see pictures of traders shouting into a telephone.

 The next question is – what is the relationship between these two things, these 100 companies and this FTSE 100 number we see bobbing up and down?

-It’s like a drunk, staggering down the road towards a pub a mile or so in the distance.
-The journey may zig and zag, but every time he starts to veer off into the weeds he makes an extra effort to head back towards the middle of the road (or the pavement if he wants to avoid being run over).
+It’s like a drunk staggering down the road towards a pub a mile or so in the distance.
+The journey may zig and zag, but every time he starts to veer off into the weeds, he makes an extra effort to head back towards the middle of the road (or the pavement if he wants to avoid being run over).

-Let’s try to get back on topic with some charts from the stock market, in this case the S&P500 from the US, because there’s much more data available for it.
+Let’s try to get back on topic with some charts from the stock market, in this case, the S&P500 from the US, because there’s much more data available for it.
 The data I’m using here is available from the very excellent Robert Shiller.

-Here is the real (inflation adjusted) price of the S&P over the past 100 or so years.
+Here is the real (inflation-adjusted) price of the S&P over the past 100 or so years.

 As you can see, the market zigs and zags around like a drunk.
-However, in the longer-term the price is headed up and to the right because it’s loosely tied to the earnings of the underlying 500 companies, which tend to grow with inflation, plus a bit more.
+However, in the longer term the price is headed up and to the right because it’s loosely tied to the earnings of the underlying 500 companies, which tend to grow with inflation, plus a bit more.